OrwellianPenguin/T440p-Libreboot-Toolkit/README.md

 ## Step 6: Blob Injection

 - This step is essential for the initial setup to inject necessary blobs into the ROM file.
-  When re-running the script, you'll have the option to skip this step if you're using a ROM file that already has the blobs injected.
+  When re-running the script, you'll have the option to skip this step if you're using ROM files that already had the blobs injected.

 #### First-Time Users: